metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 images:
   - title: Google Analytics for E-commerce / Per Visit Value
     url: article2.png
-excerpt: Every move you make is measurable in dollars.
+excerpt: Every move you make must be measurable in dollars.
 ---

 Every penny spent in your company must be *profitable*.